 The Yeastar S-Series VoIP PBX range includes four appliances capable of providing a wide range of features when connected to SIP Trunk services through broadband Internet.

-Each of the Yeastar S-Series Appliances can terminate between 20 and 100 SIP Trunk service providers with no change to system hardware or software.
-However, these Appliances are also able to take Yeastar’s range of plug-in modules so that you can use legacy line types in conjunction with (or even instead of), SIP Trunks.
+Each of Yeastar’s S-Series Appliances can terminate between 20 and 100 different SIP Trunk services with no change to system hardware or software.
+However, these Appliances are also able to take Yeastar’s range of plug-in modules so that you can use older line types in conjunction with (or even instead of), SIP Trunks.

-Each S-Series Appliance uses the same on-board modules:
+Each S-Series Yeastar Appliance can use the same on-board modules:

 This modular approach across Yeastar’s S-Series IP-PBX range allows you to be confident that any type of connection can be set up to enable you to take advantage of current and future services available in your area, expansion of your business, and competitive call-plan tariffs available to your business.

 Contact Foxhall Solutions – 01787 228402 – to talk about your next phone system …